 The "date of event" is NOT the date on which all PedVAE criteria have been met.
-It is the first day (of a $\geq$ 2-day period) on which either of the worsening oxygenation thresholds (for MAP or FiO2) is met.
+It is the first day (of a \geq 2-day period) on which either of the worsening oxygenation thresholds (for MAP or FiO2) is met.

 EXAMPLE: A patient is intubated in the Emergency Room for severe community-acquired pneumonia and admitted to the PICU (day 1).
-The patient stabilizes and improves on days 2-5, with a daily minimum FiO2 of 0.35 (35%) on days 4 and 5.
-On day 6, the patient experiences respiratory deterioration, and requires a minimum FiO2 of 0.60 (60%) on days 6 and 7, meeting the criteria for a PedVAE.
+The patient stabilizes and improves on days 2-5, with a daily minimum FiO_2 of 0.35 (35%) on days 4 and 5.
+On day 6, the patient experiences respiratory deterioration, and requires a minimum FiO_2 of 0.60 (60%) on days 6 and 7, meeting the criteria for a PedVAE.
 The date of the PedVAE event is day 6.

 14-day Event Period: PedVAEs are defined by a 14-day period, starting on the day of onset of worsening oxygenation (the date of event, day 1).
-While patients may have multiple VAEs during a single hospitalization, a new PedVAE cannot be identified or reported until this 14-day period has elapsed.
+A new PedVAE cannot be identified or reported until this 14-day period has elapsed.